pieter-degroote/lab-tests-concepts/UltimateKEYS - MSKLC (testing)/README.md

 **_Characters assigned to the SPACE KEY in any shift state must be spacing characters._**

-In that case, I am limited to MSKLC's actual functionality, since it does not allow this change.
+In that case, I was limited to MSKLC's actual functionality, since it does not allow this change.
+Anyway, the current version is not affected, as the bullet (•) is now on AltGr+Shift+/.

-## Keyboard Layout Image (testing - conceptual)
+## Keyboard Layout Image (testing)

 ![UltimateKEYS (MSKLC) - Keyboard Layout Image](UltimateKEYS%20(MSKLC)%20-%20Keyboard%20Layout%20Image.png)